MENUMENU

 • 619.752.1955

 Is search traffic for your industry rising or dropping?
 How can you tell?
+How will that affect your overall marketing strategy?

-Have no fear—I’m going to run through six different ways you can measure market demand to determine whether search traffic is going up or down based on search volume.
+In this blog Senior SEO Digital Strategist, Eric Solomon, will cover different ways you can measure market demand to determine whether search traffic is going up or down based on search volume.

 What We’ll Cover:

-• What is Search Demand?
+• What is Share of Search?

 What is Search Demand?

+What about search demand?
 Put simply, search demand refers to your search traffic potential.
 It is the estimated traffic your niche has, which is based on the search volume of the keywords in your business and in your industry.

 You want to ensure your niche market has a big enough audience to provide a significant return on your investment, whether that be time, capital, or content creation efforts.
-The higher the search demand of a particular keyword, the more competitive it needs to be.

 Thankfully, there are plenty of free tools available that can help you measure search demand and other key metrics.